 A Bailee Letter is a communication that notifies the recipient of a promissory note that a third party has a security interest in the note.
 The letter allows interested investors to review the note, while protecting the security holder's interest in the note.

 In lieu of a Bailee Letter, we utilize a tri-party funding agreement between the lender, Fannie Mae, and the warehouse funding provider.

 The Funding Agreement serves the following roles:

-We have published a list of approved servicers on the eClosings and eMortgages page, and are actively working with new servicers for eNote approval.
+We maintain a list of approved servicers on the Fannie Mae eClosings and eMortgages page, and are actively working with new servicers for eNote approval.

-Minimum requirements for servicing eNotes are published in the Guide to Delivering eMortgage Loans to Fannie Mae, and includes having access to an eVault with connectivity to the MERS eRegistry in order to maintain eNotes and effect status updates.
+Minimum requirements for servicing eNotes are published in the Guide to Delivering eMortgage Loans to Fannie Mae, and include having access to an eVault with connectivity to the MERS eRegistry.

 We are happy to work with your servicing partner(s) to help them become approved to service eMortgages.

 Standard servicing requirements apply when servicing eMortgage loans.
 In addition, servicers must identify their eMortgages on their servicing systems.